 - 1. We obtained an understanding of the design of the key controls over sales transactions, selected samples and tested the operating effectiveness of such controls. - 2.
 We obtained the transaction details of the specific products, selected samples and examined the related transaction documents, and we confirmed that such transaction documents comply with the sales policies. - 3.
 We obtained the transaction details of specific products and conducted test of details on the products. - 4.
-We sent confirmation requests to customers of the specific products and confirmed that transactions did occur. - 5.
 We checked for significant sales returns and discounts and for any abnormalities in the payments after the reporting period.